Health Care For All Testifies at Annual Health Care Cost Trends Hearing

 However, major problems remain in our health care spending.
 In 2014, Massachusetts still spent the second most in the country on health care per person, exceeded only by Alaska.
 It is estimated that about 26% of an average Massachusetts family’s wages go towards health care costs.
 Families with a greater number of health issues tend to pay even more, and often have a difficult time affording care.

 Commissioners emphasized that, while lowering growth rates to below the benchmark has been a success, much more work is needed to lower costs.
-Commissioners also made it clear that cost cutting measures shouldn’t impact access to care.
+Commissioners also made it clear that cost cutting measures shouldn’t impact access to care for Massachusetts residents.

 Unnecessary Hospital Use and Readmissions: